Ramnagar, Udhampur: Demographics

 Ramnagar is a Municipal Committee city in district of Udhampur, Jammu and Kashmir.
 The Ramnagar city is divided into 13 wards for which elections are held every five years.
 The Ramnagar Municipal Committee has population of 6,292 of which 3,237 are males while 3,055 are females as per report released by Census of India 2011.

-Population of Children with age of 0-6 is 748 which is 11.89% of total population of Ram Nagar (MC).
-In Ram Nagar Municipal Committee, Female Sex Ratio is of 944 against state average of 889.
-Moreover, Child Sex Ratio in Ram Nagar is around 894 compared to Jammu and Kashmir state average of 862.
-Literacy rate of Ram Nagar city is 81.64% higher than state average of 67.16%.
-In Ram Nagar, Male literacy is around 87.33% while female literacy rate is 75.65%.
+The population of children aged 0-6 is 748 which is 11.89% of total population of Ram Nagar (MC).
+In Ram Nagar Municipal Committee, the female sex ratio is 944 against state average of 889.
+Moreover, the child sex ratio in Ram Nagar is around 894 compared to Jammu and Kashmir state average of 862.
+The literacy rate of Ram Nagar city is 81.64% higher than the state average of 67.16%.
+In Ram Nagar, male literacy is around 87.33% while the female literacy rate is 75.65%.

 Ramnagar Municipal Committee has total administration over 1,330 houses to which it supplies basic amenities like water and sewerage.
 It is also authorized to build roads within Municipal Committee limits and impose taxes on properties coming under its jurisdiction.